The Missing Cross to Purity

 and if they do, is it not reproved by the angel, and reproved by Christ,

-For 'how can you believe, said Christ, that receive honor one of another ?'
-John 5.
+For 'how can you believe, said Christ, who receive honor one of another?'

-So it is a mark, that they are unbelievers, who receive honor one of another;
+So it is a mark, that they are unbelievers, who receive honor from one another;

-and they are like the Pharisees, that love the praise of men,
+and they are like the Pharisees, who love the praise of men,

 and are called of men master, and like the heathen, that will be called 'gracious lords.'